Fatema-Alhelli/Snap-Bite.app/README.md

 - Number of servings

 ### 👥 Servings Calculator

 Choose the number of people and ingredient quantities are adjusted automatically.

 ### 🎲 Surprise Me

 Get a random recipe when you do not know what to cook.

+### 🔄 Refresh

+A refresh button is available across the main interactive pages to allow users to start a new search or input without refreshing the entire application.

 ### 📊 Our Story + Dashboard

 View Snap-Bite's story together with simple insights about the recipe database.

 ---